slowernews/wisdom-tldr/README.md

 > *'Making mistakes is better than faking perfections.'*

 > *'When you don't know something you will pay for it.
-That's the stupidity tax.*
+That's the stupidity tax.'*